GitShipt documentation

 - 00:00 UTC — snapshot.Recompute every project's leaderboard from the last 30 days of GitHub events.
 Freeze the result into a snapshot row with a Merkle root.

-- 00:30 UTC — payout.
-For each snapshot, claim accrued Bags fees, then distribute lamports to the top 10 according to the tier weights
+- 00:30 UTC — BPS rebalance.
+For each snapshot, GitShipt computes contributor BPS targets and updates the Bags fee-share config according to the tier weights

 Earnings are addressed to GitHub usernames at scoring time.
-To receive them on-chain, contributors:
+To receive them on-chain, contributors use Bags:

 You can link multiple wallets per account but only one is the primary recipient at any given time.